opentok/opentok-reconnection/Android-sample/README.md

    feedback.

 2. Disconnect the internet connection on the second device/client while keeping the original first device connected to the debug console.
-From the first client, you will now notice that the message "Subscriber has been disconnected by connection error" has been logged to the debug console.
+From the first client, after 30 seconds or so,  you will now notice that the message "Subscriber has been disconnected by connection error" has been logged to the debug console.